 Faculty Research

-The Food Structure & Function Lab and Functional Foods & Human Health Laboratories in the Department of Food Science and Human Nutrition at Colorado State University are currently seeking participants for a research study examining the effects of table grapes on the symptoms and immune response associated with celiac disease.
+The Food Structure & Function Lab and Functional Foods & Human Health Laboratories in the Department of Food Science and Human Nutrition at Colorado State University are currently seeking participants for a research study on how blueberry consumption improves vascular endothelial dysfunction in postmenopausal women with high blood pressure.

 Who Can Participate?

-• Other inclusion and exclusion criteria apply and will be evaluated through phone and in-person screening
+- Other inclusion and exclusion criteria apply and will be evaluated through a phone and in-person screening

 Benefits

-• Measures of blood pressure and cardiovascular health
+- Measures of blood pressure and cardiovascular health, including vascular (blood vessel) function

 For more information or if you want to join this study, please contact the Functional Foods & Human Health Laboratory via: